 - GPA: 4.44/4.5

-- Chang Hyun Park, Taekyung Heo, Jaehyuk Huh, “Hybrid TLB Coalescing: Improving TLB Translation Coverage under Diverse Fragmented Memory Allocations,” accepted for the 44th International Symposium on Computer Architecture (ISCA), Toronto, Canada, June 2017.
+- Chang Hyun Park, Taekyung Heo, Jungi Jeong, Jaehyuk Huh, “Hybrid TLB Coalescing: Improving TLB Translation Coverage under Diverse Fragmented Memory Allocations,” in Proceedings of the 44th International Symposium on Computer Architecture (ISCA), Toronto, Canada, June 2017.

 - Chang Hyun Park, Taekyung Heo, Jaehyuk Huh, “Efficient Synonym Filtering and Scalable Delayed Translation for Hybrid Virtual Caching,” in Proceedings of the 43rd International Symposium on Computer Architecture (ISCA), Seoul, South Korea, June 2016.